i30817/rhdndat/README.rst

 Memory Requirements
 -------------------

 This tool uses named FIFO files to calculate checksums when it has to patch, so not much memory is consumed.
-However, for large roms like isos, you should make sure you're using xdelta instead of bps, because the flips tries to read the whole file into memory to create or apply a patch.
+However, for patches of large roms like isos, you should make sure you're using xdelta instead of bps, because flips tries to read the whole file into memory to create or apply a patch.

 Install
 -------